roboflow/rickblocker/README.md

 Navigate to `http://localhost:5000` and use OBS Webcam as the video source.

 Try to rickroll yourself.
-You audio will mute when Rick is on screen and unmute otherwise.
+Your audio will mute when Rick is on screen and unmute otherwise.

 ## Tools Used